fractus-io/spring-tutorial/PITCHME.md

 # Spring Framework Tutorial

+---

+### Agenda

+Singleton ensures that only one(single) object can be created from the class.

 * Module 1: Introduction to Spring Framework
 * Module 2: Spring Framework Dependency Injection
 * Module 3: Spring Framework AOP